khamisilawrence/khamisilawrence/README.md

 <br />

 ## Profile 👨🏾‍💻
-- Software engineer specializing in web development.
+- Software engineer with 6+ years of experience
+- Web development specialist
+- Proficient in designing and developing APIs
-- 6+ years of experience in building and scaling dynamic web applications.
+- Skilled in building and scaling web applications
+- Well-versed in developing and maintaining responsive user interfaces
+- Passionate about documentation and technical writing
+- Native English speaker
-- Currently learning <b>Data Structures and Algorithms</b>.
+- Currently learning <b>Data Structures and Algorithms</b>

 <br />